Datseris/whyjulia-manifesto/README.md

 ## What's the core aspects of a programming language?

-Keeping it simple and with academia in mind, the four most important aspects of a programming language are:
+Keeping it simple and with academia in mind, the most important aspects of a programming language are:

 1. **Speed of writing.** How quick it is for the scientist to get their ideas from a piece of paper/their brain into a runnable prototype on a computer.
 2. **Speed of execution.** How quick the written code is run by the computer.